 - Inventory.
 WooCommerce allows you to manage stock levels.

 - Shipping.
 Set the weight, dimensions, and the cost of shipping.

 - Linked Products.
-Great for setting things like upsells and cross-sales.
-(Think, “Customers who bought this also bought that.”)
+Great for setting upsells, cross-sales, etc. (Think, “Customers who bought this also bought that.”)

 - Attributes.
-Set custom product attributes here.
+Set custom product attributes.
 E.g., if you’re selling shirts, you can set alternative colors here.

 - Short Description.
 This is the text that gets displayed on the product page under the name.
 Works best as a short summary of what the product is.

 - Product Categories.
-Set those to group similar products together.
+Group similar products together.
 E.g., “hats.”
-Works just like standard WordPress categories.
+Works just like the standard WordPress categories.

 - Product Tags.
-Additional way to help you organize your database of products.
-Works just like standard WordPress tags.
+An additional way to help you organize your database of products.
+Works just like the standard WordPress tags.

 - Product Image.
 The main product image.